 Visit Sports Events

 One of the great ways to adjust to college life faster is to attend your school’s sports events.
 Are you not into it?
 Well, appetite comes with eating.
 Cheer for your college team and spend quality time with your new friends.
+If you want to spice it up a little, why not check Doc’s basketball picks and raise the fun to a new level?
 And if you love basketball, here are some interesting facts for you.
 Did you know that several NBA stars like Kobe Bryant and LeBron James started their career in high school and continued through college?

 Set Boundaries with Your Roommates